Judgment and Decision Making; Computational and Mathematical Modeling of Cognition

 With progress in both these areas, I aim to build models of judgment and decision making that know what people know and use knowledge in the way people use knowledge.
 These models should be able to deliberate over and respond to a large variety of everyday decision problems, and moreover, mimic human responses to these problems.

-Professor Sudeep Bhatia will be considering new graduate students for admission for Fall 2019.
+Professor Sudeep Bhatia will not be considering new graduate students for admission for Fall 2024.

 Bhatia, S. (in press).
 Inductive reasoning in minds and machines.
 Psychological Review.